b2io/base2.io/README.md

 ### Development Workflow

-1. Go to the latest sprint in [Jira](https://b2io.atlassian.net/jira/software/projects/B2IO/boards/7) to find a development task from the `TO DO` column.
+1. Go to the Github project board in [Github](https://github.com/orgs/b2io/projects/15/views/1) to find a development task from the `TO DO` column.
    <details>
     <summary>If a new card is needed</summary>
     If you need to create a new card then click the `Create` button in Jira's header and select the correct card type